 It’s intended to increase the cap however the movement system needs some tweaking to accommodate this.

 The flick jump is Glitch’s answer to quake’s circle jump, a way to get a bit of speed up from a standstill.
 This flick is not executed with any separate keys or a double tap.
-Rather it takes into consideration your average mouse speed on the lateral axis just before a pressing jump (not autojump!), as well as the direction of aim at the time of jump.
-It adds an impulse corresponding to the mouse speed, to the direction of aim, and how fast you were going on average just before jumping at the time of jump.
+Rather it takes into consideration your average mouse speed on the lateral axis just before a pressing jump (not autojump!), as well as the direction of aim at the time of jump and your turning, and adds an corresponding impulse.

 It was not originally planned to put dodge in Glitch as it was thought that it would be too hard to make work with the quake style momentum in movement.

 However a combat oriented dodge has been included, that you cannot chain into further actions, as you are not able to jump immediately after landing from a dodge.
 If you want to chain into further movement, you will need to perform a flick, and glitching.

 Press your ‘ability’ key (will change) when you are moving, and you will get a little bounce, much shorter than a jump, and an immediate sideways impulse. you need to be pressing a movement key.
 For a larger dodge, with more height, add in a shotty boost (downards shotty fire)

 There is no wall dodge – dodging is strictly a combat mechanic to increase the fightiness of the game.